manishpcp/DevOps-Roadmap/README.md

 A **network protocol** is an established set of rules that determine how data is transmitted between different devices in the same network.
 Essentially, it allows connected devices to communicate with each other, regardless of any differences in their internal processes, structure, or design.

+Basics of Security Operations, this has to be part of the secure DevOps pipeline.

 Here you will need to know how a network works, how to configure **firewalls**, understand how **DNS** works, **OSI model**, IP addresses, ports, etc.

 Resources: